pulumi/docs/content/blog/year-in-review-2024/index.md

 ![Placeholder Image](pulumi-platform-vision.png)

-This year, Pulumi unveiled a bold new vision for Pulumi—[a comprehensive product suite](https://www.pulumi.com/blog/pulumi-up-2024/) that extends far beyond infrastructure as code..
+This year, Pulumi unveiled a bold new vision for Pulumi—[a comprehensive product suite](https://www.pulumi.com/blog/pulumi-up-2024/) that extends far beyond infrastructure as code.
 The Pulumi platform now consists of three core products:

 - **[Pulumi IaC](https://www.pulumi.com/docs/iac/)**: Open source infrastructure as code in any programming language.
 With over 100M downloads, 167% growth in contributions, and industry-leading innovations, Pulumi IaC continues to redefine cloud automation.
 - **[Pulumi ESC](https://www.pulumi.com/docs/esc/)**: Centralized secrets management and orchestration that scales.
 General availability this year brought features like SDKs, versioning, tagging, and integrations with 1Password and Kubernetes secrets operators.